Tom Savage (American football): 2017 season

 In 2017, Savage was competing for the Texans' starting job after the team drafted Deshaun Watson in the first round.
 After a strong preseason, Savage was named the starter to begin the season.
 He started in the season-opening 29–7 loss to the Jaguars, but was benched at halftime in favor of Watson.
 Savage completed 7-of-13 passes for 62 yards, was sacked six times, and fumbled twice, including one that was returned for a touchdown by defensive end Dante Fowler, making the score 19–0 at halftime.
 Watson then started the next six games for the Texans.

 On November 2, Watson tore his ACL during practice, prematurely ending his season and putting Savage in line to be the starter.
-Savage then started in the Week 9 20–14 loss to the Colts, completing 19-of-44 passes for 219 yards and his first NFL touchdown, a 34-yard pass to wide receiver DeAndre Hopkins in the fourth quarter.
+Savage then started in the Week 9 20–14 loss to the Colts, completing 19-of-44 passes for 219 yards and his first NFL touchdown, a 34-yard pass to wide receiver DeAndre Hopkins during the fourth quarter.
 Two weeks later against the Arizona Cardinals, Savage had his first two-touchdown game, completing 22-of-32 passes for 230 yards for the two aforementioned touchdowns and an interception in the 31–21 victory.
-During a Week 13 24–13 road loss to the Titans, he finished with a career-high 365 passing yards, a touchdown, and an interception.
+During a Week 13 24–13 road loss to the Titans, he had a career-high 365 passing yards, a touchdown, and an interception.
 In the next game against the San Francisco 49ers, Savage completed six of 12 passes for 63 yards before leaving the eventual 26–16 loss late in the second quarter after suffering a concussion.
 He was placed on injured reserve on December 23, 2017.
 During the process, the Texans were suspected to have violated the concussion protocol policy but were not disciplined.

 Savage finished the 2017 season with 1,412 passing yards, five touchdowns, and six interceptions in eight games and seven starts.